hamdaankhalid/PracticalStatisticsForDataScientistsNotes/regression-and-prediction.md

 - The above are all in-sample methods (no holdout).
 So it is possible they may not apply as well to new data.
 One common approach is to use cross validation to validate the models.

 ### Weighted Regression
+Used by statisticians for analysis of complex surveys.
+Data scientists find it usual in two cases.
+- Inverse variance weighting when different observations have been measured with diffent precision; the higher variance ones recieve lower weights.
+- Analysis of data where rows represent multiple cases; the weight variable encodes how many original observations each row represents.

+### Prediction Using Regression
+- Primary prupose of rgeression in Data Sci is prediction.
+- Regression models should not be used to extrapolate beyond the range of the data (leaving aside the use of regression for time series forecasting).
+The models is valid only for preddictor values for which the datta has sufficient values.

+### Confidence and Prediction Intervals
+- Confidence intervals are uncertainity intervals placed around regression coefficients and predictions.
+- Prediction intervsl pertsind to uncertainity around a single value while a confidence interval pertains to a mean or other statistic calculated from multiple values.

+### Factor Variables in Regression